Contend for the Faith

 Attribution notice: Most Scripture quotations taken from the NASB.

 Author's Note: I recommend you read the following articles: Purge the Evil from Among You, Testing the Spirits of False Prophets, Unbiblical Practices of the Catholic Church, What's Wrong with the Prosperity Gospel?, Pagan Symbols of the Popes, Pope Frances Supports Homosexuality, Messages from the Lord for Catholics Worshipping Idols, and The Rise of Antichrists.
+I also recommend my daughter's poem, The Dazzling Wine of Deception.
 You may access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?